 I look forward to receiving a copy of my employment records within 14 days of receipt of this letter.

-If you do not receive a response from your employer, contact the Working Womens Centre on 8410 6499 to arrange an appointment to speak to one of our Industrial Officer’s.
+If you do not receive a response from your employer, contact the Working Womens Centre on 8410 6499 to arrange an appointment to speak to one of our Lawyers.
 They will be able to provide further advice on your individual circumstances.